hamlim/mhme-parcel/src/pages/blog/2017/March/Calendar.md

 * **Events**

 I use a random mixture of pen and paper, todo lists, and some reminders on my phone to keep up on events and other things happening in my life but I haven't settled on a good calendar app that satisfies all my needs.

 #### Starting Off:

 So of course instead of doing a fresh install of react and all the other tools I need in another directory, I decided to boot up a codepen and just start with some code.

 I have written about this before, but Codepen is a pretty great tool to just poc some ideas.

 After I got set up with some simple styles, i jumped into the javascript to render out some days in my calendar.

 After about an hour of tinkering around and finding a really odd bug with some of my code which you can read about here:
-<a href="/blog/post?slug=Javascript-Weirdness">Javascript Weirdness</a>, I finally had a suitable graphical demo of what I was
+[Javascript Weirdness](./javascript-wierdness), I finally had a suitable graphical demo of what I was going for.
-going for.

-<p data-height="265" data-theme-id="0" data-slug-hash="qryLjy" data-default-tab="result" data-user="matthamlin" data-embed-version="2" data-pen-title="qryLjy" class="codepen">See the Pen <a href="http://codepen.io/matthamlin/pen/qryLjy/" target="_blank" rel="noopener nonreferer">Inital Demo</a> by Matt Hamlin (<a href="http://codepen.io/matthamlin">@matthamlin</a>) on <a href="http://codepen.io">CodePen</a>.</p>

 ### Next steps:

 After my initial mock up on code pen I am finally ready to boot up a new directory with Nextjs, React, ReactDOM, and styled-jsx-postcss.
 This is my new go to install
 command:

 ```Javascript